ansible/ansible-dev-tools/docs/index.md

 - Simplified Ansible Automation: ansible-dev-tools focuses on crafting your automation scenarios and workflows with speed by reducing boilerplate code without dealing with the intricacies of managing and integrating different Ansible libraries.

+- Promote and provide [test isolation] from system and user environments.

 For those looking for an IDE-based experience, we also recommend you get familiar with the [Ansible extension for VSCode](https://marketplace.visualstudio.com/items?itemName=redhat.ansible).

 ## Included Packages